 The Company shall notify the investors, by means of an announcement in the Bundesanzeiger and on the Internet at www.dws.com, about the suspension of the redemption of units and its resumption.
-The institutions maintaining the custody accounts shall also inform investors by means of a durable medium, such as on paper or in electronic format matches the underlying liabilities of the fund.
-The principles and procedures include:
+The institutions maintaining the custody accounts shall also inform investors by means of a durable medium, such as on paper or in electronic format.